vanitha1395/simple-kanban/README.md

 ### To start simple-server based on json-server

-> cd simple-server
 > npm install
-> json-server --watch db.json --port 3000
+> json-server --watch simple-server/db.json --port 3000

 ### To start kanban front-end application
 > Open a new terminal